BevinV/Interactive-Rag/README.md

 # Interactive RAG System

-A powerful Retrieval-Augmented Generation system that allows users to upload documents, query them using semantic search, and interactive chunk editing and management.
+A Retrieval-Augmented Generation system that allows users to upload documents, query them using semantic search, and interactive chunk editing and management.

 ## Features